-Level 0 no marketing attribution
+No marketing attribution

 Many businesses don't practice any form of marketing attribution.
 These include smaller companies as well as large, complex operations with small marketing departments or a culture that dismisses marketing as fluff.
-Research conducted by AdRoll suggests that roughly four out of five businesses-or 80 percent-track marketing attribution, which suggests that 20 percent may do nothing at all.4
+Research conducted by AdRoll suggests that roughly 80% track marketing attribution, which suggests that 20% may do nothing at all.

-- Evaluate performance based only on engagement metrics-downloads, clicks, and likes - Have no visibility into which marketing activities lead to opportunities and revenues - Find yourself losing budget battles because the C-suite sees marketing as "window dressing" - Run the same marketing programs year after year without any data to support your choices
+- Evaluate performance based only on engagement metrics downloads, clicks, and likes - Have no visibility into which marketing activities lead to opportunities and revenues - Find yourself losing budget battles because the C-suite sees marketing as "window dressing" - Run the same marketing programs year after year without any data to support your choices